CarlVinggaard/Galactica--The-Interplanetary-Space-Travel-Agency/README.md

 This is a user-centric frontend development assignment, done as part of the full-stack developer course at Code Institute.
 The purpose of the project is to implement and display what I have learned about responsive design and web development so far.

-The project is a website for Galactica, an imaginary future travelling agency that sells trips into space.
+The project is a website for Galactica, an imaginary future travel agency that sells trips into space.
 The purpose of the website is to advertise the travels and persuade the customer to purchase a trip.
 This is done mainly by large images and catchy headlines.
 The style of the page is colorful and exciting.
 The website displays three products (package trips) that are listed on the front page, described in detail on the 'journey catalogue' page, and can be purchased on the 'order' page.